A Gold Standard Dataset for the Reviewer Assignment Problem

 Overall, we observe that all current algorithms exhibit non-trivial amounts of error.
 When tasked to compare a pair of papers in terms of the expertise of a given reviewer, all algorithms make 12\%-30\% mistakes even when two papers are selected to have a large difference in reviewer's expertise.
 On a more challenging task of comparing two high-expertise papers, the algorithms err with probability 36\%-43\%.
 This observation underscores the vital need to design better algorithms for matching reviewers to papers.

-Let us now make two important remarks.
-First, while our dataset comprises researchers and papers from computer science and closely-related fields, other communities may also use it to evaluate existing or develop new similarity-computation algorithms.
-To evaluate an algorithm from another domain on our data, researchers can fine-tune their algorithm on profiles of computer science scientists crawled from Semantic Scholar and then evaluate it on our dataset.
+\paragraph{Key limitations and a call for participation} It is important to keep in mind the following limitations.
+The first limitation is its size, in that it comprises 477 data points contributed by 58 researchers.
+Second, there is a prominent bias in terms of geographical skew with 74\% of participants from the US.

-Second, in this work we release an \emph{initial} version of the dataset consisting of 477 data points contributed by 58 researchers.
-Thus, our dataset is not set in stone and we encourage researchers to participate in our survey and contribute their data to the dataset.
+Our dataset is not set in stone and we encourage researchers to participate in our survey and contribute their data to the dataset.
 By collecting more samples, we enable more fine-grained comparisons and also improve the diversity of the dataset in terms of both population of participants and subject areas of papers.
+Any contributions herein will benefit the peer-review process.
 The survey is available at: and we will be updating the released version regularly.